dereknahman/kirsty-codes/src/links.md

 -   [My partner Jonny's website](https://jpelham.co.uk/) is where he records the beautiful book covers he designs for a living.
 He used to work in-house but now he's a freelance cover designer.
 He created his own website too!

 -   Jan and I used to live in the same city but never met, though I would really like us to one of these days.
-[Jan's site](https://writing.jan.io/) is about the Berlin tech scene, his work as an engineer, and just things about what he thinks and where he's been.
+[Jan's site](https://writing.jan.io/) is about the Berlin tech scene, his work as an engineer, and things about what he thinks and where he's been.

 ### YouTube